Electric Bike Buying Considerations if You’re a Heavier Rider

 More Efficiency

-Mid drive motors are more efficient than hub motors.
+Mid-drive motors tend to be more efficient compared to hub motors.
 This is because they directly leverage your pedaling power.
 So therefore, mid drive motors help with cycling up hills more.
 This is along with other challenging cycling conditions, like rough terrain, or cycling against the wind.
 So if you’re a heavier rider who finds cycling in these conditions difficult, then you may really appreciate a mid drive motor.

 Kinder on the Battery